Last Updated on April 2, 2021 by Cynthia A. Rose

 Do you want to know how to use a coffee grinder for cold brew?
 If so, then here you are.
 The only secret in making a fantastic tasting cup is to grind the coffee beans immediately before brewing them.
 Usually, shop and café owners use the same technique, and therefore you can comfortably do it yourself from home without necessarily purchasing them from the grocery store.

 You can only achieve this by the use of a burr grinder that is manual.
-However, if you are financially stable, you can as well use an electric burr grinder.
+However, if you are financially stable, you can as well use the best electric coffee grinder.
 Note that before grinding, the flavor of your coffee you prepare depends mostly on your ground size.
 Therefore, in this article, we are going to discuss step by step on the appropriate ways in which you can use your coffee grinder effectively.

 Steps followed when using your coffee grinder